serbrech/geth-truffle-docker/README.md

 We will talk to our contract on devchain via a simple html page.
 - Html page is located here: `./front/helloworld.html`
 - Make sure it target the right ethereum node: `HttpProvider("http://localhost:8544"))` for devchain
-- The script section of the page need the web3 library `<script src="./web3.min.js"></script>` that you can obtain via:
+- The script section of the page need the web3 library `web3.min.js` that you can obtain via:
-  - this file locate in `./front/web3.min.js`
+  - Online mapping: `<script type="text/javascript" src="https://rawgit.com/ethereum/web3.js/develop/dist/web3.min.js">`
-  - Or from `ethereum/web3.js` github: `wget https://github.com/ethereum/web3.js/blob/develop/dist/web3.min.js`
+  - Or from `ethereum/web3.js` github: `wget https://github.com/ethereum/web3.js/blob/develop/dist/web3.min.js` and link it with `<script src="./web3.min.js"></script>`
   - Or node install: `cd ./front`, `npm init`, `npm install web3 --save`, `npm install ethereum/web3.js --save` then browse `ls ./node_modules/web3/dist/web3.min.js`
 - Variable `abi` and `contract` should reference your contract abi and address
 - Open then the page `./front/helloworld.html` with your favorite browser.